AbdelMahm/DGI-Lab/README.md

 ## Using Colab

-Just click the colab icon insde each notebook
+Just click the colab icon inside each notebook !

 ## Using local Jupyetr notebook